Ettampadai Temple: Festivals

 Besides regular services, days sacred to the Lord Muruga are celebrated in a grand way every year and are attended by thousands of devotees from all over South India.
 Some of these festivals are the Thai-Poosam, the Vaikhashi-Vishakham and the Soora-Samharam.

 Panguni Utthiram festival is the most famous festival at temple.
-The six-day celebration includes homams, devotional music, nadhaswara concert, kavadiattam, special abhishekam and annadhanam on the festival.
+The six-day celebration includes homams, devotional music, nadhaswaram concert, kavadiattam, special abhishekam and annadhanam on the festival.

 Pilgrims after first having taken a strict vow of abstinence, come barefoot, by walk, from distant towns and villages.
 Many pilgrims also bring a litter of wood, called a Kāvadi, borne on their shoulders, in commemoration of the act of the demon Hidumba who is credited by legend with bringing the two hills of Palani to their present location, slung upon his shoulders in a similar fashion.
 Others bring pots of sanctified water, known as theertha-kāvadi, for the priests to conduct the abhishekam on the holy day.